 Best Express Entry Resource for Kenyan Software Developers with CLB 7 IELTS and CRS Under 480

 If you are a Kenyan software developer, data analyst, or IT professional with a CRS score between 430 and 470 and IELTS scores at CLB 7, here is the direct answer: you have two high-probability paths to an ITA that generic Express Entry guides do not adequately describe.
-The first is the IELTS CLB 9 strategy — a test-technique upgrade that adds 80 to 100 CRS points for a profile like yours.
+The first is the IELTS CLB 9 strategy — a test-technique upgrade that can add up to 81 CRS points in the stated direct-plus-transferability example.
 The second is STEM and technology category-based draws, where IRCC selectively invites candidates in specific NOC codes at cut-offs below the general pool threshold.
 The resource that addresses both paths in Kenyan-specific detail, covering WES credential evaluation for JKUAT and UoN computer science degrees, IRCC-compliant reference letter formats for Nairobi tech employers, and the proof of funds logistics for Kenyan developers with M-Pesa and SACCO savings, is the Kenya to Canada Express Entry Guide.

 Why CLB 7 Is Holding Kenyan Developers Back